waikato-datamining/image-dataset-converter/README.md

   -b, --force_batch     processes the data in batches --placeholders FILE
                         The file with custom placeholders to load (format: key=value).
+  --dump_pipeline FILE
+                        The file to dump the pipeline command in.
 ```

 ### Executing pipeline multiple times